 You have to learn how to prioritize tasks when everything seems urgent.
 You do not have to do everything your first year.
 Remind yourself of this over and over when you feel like you are not measuring up.

-6) Reflect on what works/what doesn’t so you can learn to trust your own judgment
+6) Reflect on what works/what doesn’t so you can learn to trust your own judgment.

 But you ARE the only person in the world who truly understands what needs to be done for your unique teaching situation and group of kids.
 You know your classroom dynamics better than anyone else.
 And so you can learn to trust that feeling in you that rises up and says, I can stop here.
 This is enough.
 I am enough.
-My value and worth as a teacher is not defined by what I do, but who I am.
+My value and worth as a teacher are not defined by what I do, but who I am.

 Remember, no one in the school system is likely to ever tell you that.
 They’re not going to say, yep, it’s fine to cut corners here so you can go spend time with your family and rest up a bit.

 YOU are responsible for drawing your own boundaries around your time and figuring out how much energy you’re going to expend on every task.
 You decide.
-You can’t let guilt or comparison sway you from what you know is right deep in your heart, or cause you to sacrifice your health or your family.
+You can’t let guilt or comparison sway you from what you know is right deep in your heart or cause you to sacrifice your health or your family.

 Pursuit of excellence?
 Gratifying/healthy.
 Pursuit of perfection?
 Complete waste of time.
 Click To Tweet

 I encourage you to allow yourself to stop short of what is perfect and cut corners where you need to in order to survive.
-Keep pursuing excellence, and know that it’s something you will achieve over time, and not overnight…and that’s okay.
+Keep pursuing excellence, and know that it’s something you will achieve over time and not overnight…and that’s okay.